 - Which chat the leak occurred in (URL with chat ID).

-- Project custom instructions, full text.
+- The Project’s Instructions, full text.

-- List of Project knowledge documents and connected sources.
+- List of Files and Connected sources.

-- Whether the chat was actually new (no prior turns) or a long-running thread.
+Settings -> Capabilities -> Preferences). - Whether the chat was actually new (no prior turns) or a long-running thread.

 Step-by-step fix